github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue.md

 - **Merge method**: Select which method to use when merging queued pull requests: merge, rebase, or squash.

-- **Build concurrency**: The maximum number of `merge_group` webhooks to dispatch (beween `1` and `100`), throttling the total amount of concurrent CI builds.
+- **Build concurrency**: The maximum number of `merge_group` webhooks to dispatch (between `1` and `100`), throttling the total amount of concurrent CI builds.
 This affects the velocity of merges that a merge queue can complete.
 -
   **Only merge non-failing pull requests**: This setting determines how a merge queue forms groups of pull requests to be merged.